net-daemon/docs/docs/v3/app_model/moving_from_v3.md

 dotnet tool install -g NetDaemon.HassModel.CodeGen
 ```

-:::note
+:::warning

-You may need to uninstall the old code generator by using the `dotnet tool uninstall` command
+You may need to uninstall the old code generator by using the `dotnet tool uninstall -g JoySoftware.NetDaemon.HassModel.CodeGen` command.
+Since we have changed
+the namespace there will be conflicting tool command names.

 :::